jessemonroy650/pgb-example-core-media/README.md

 # pgb-example-core-media
-Phonegap Build Example using the core plugin "media"
+Phonegap Build example for core plugin Cordova 'Media' using `cli-6.0.0`

 This app uses the Cordova "device" & "media" plugins.